 See the full outfit post here

 For this early spring outfit, I kept the entire look neutral to let the blue top make the statement.
 White jeans are my favorite year-round, so don’t be afraid to wear them after Labor Day.
 That fashion rule is so outdated!

 Add in earth tones

-Earthy tones like hunter or sage green, rust, or camel aren’t technically neutrals but are a close second because they can also pair really well with each other.
+Earthy tones like a hunter or sage green, rust, or camel aren’t technically neutrals but are a close second because they can also pair really well with each other.
 Here is an outfit from last fall I styled that shows how well earth tones pair with neutral colors.
-I added in a leopard scarf for additional interest.
+I added a leopard scarf for additional interest.